sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```
 The resource is built with text node-compression disabled and so-called DeweyIDs enabled.
 DeweyIDs are a form of hierarchical node labels for instance used by an XQuery processor to determine quick document-order (preorder).

 We specify the differential versioning approach, that SirixDB is going to use to version data-pages.
 Default is the sliding snapshot algorithm, which is the best option in most cases.
-However we want to demonstrate the most commonly used builder options.
+However, we want to demonstrate the most commonly used builder options.

 The revisionsToRestore(int)-method is used in conjunction with the versioning approach.
-When specifying the differential- or incremental-versioning approach it denotes after how many revisions a new full page snapshot should be serialized.
+When specifying the differential- or incremental-versioning approach it denotes after how many revisions a new full-page snapshot should be serialized.
 In case we specify the sliding snapshot it is the windows-size.
 It has no effect when we use full-versioning.

 The method buildPathSummary(boolean) specifies if SirixDB should build and automatically keep a summary of all paths up-to-date.
-We omit other builder options here for brevity as for instance specifying a byte handler pipeline, which is used to serialize/deserialize page-fragments.
+We omit other builder options here for brevity as specifying a byte handler pipeline, which is used to serialize/deserialize page-fragments.

 ### Create a JSON Database and Resource